mariam138/sea-conquest/README.md

 > Argh!
 The Sea Guardians got us!
 > They hit our [Ship Name]!

 The player's board is then updated with a red **"X"** at the location of the hit.
-For example below, at coordinate (F3), the hit is marked witha  red cross:
+For example below, at coordinate (F3), the hit is marked with a red cross:

 ![Screenshot 2024-04-01 at 19 16 55](https://github.com/mariam138/sea-conquest/assets/150139337/538f9416-e48d-484c-8a06-d7aa3120ac57)